 The galleries also feature a hospital bed, surgical table and a replica apothecary.

 The monastery calendar lists a wide range of secular and nondenominational workshops, lectures, classes and concerts designed to nourish the soul and promote wellness.
 Topics include yoga, tai chi, meditation, travel and herbal healing.
 You also can sign up for a massage and nutritional counseling.
 Personal programming is available, and special consideration is given to caregivers in need of respite.

 My yoga class took place in the vault, or lower level, of the original 17th Century building, where the original foundation stones were in view!

-If you stop by the chapel for the daily 5 p.m. vespers service, you will hear the Augustinian Sisters singing!
+If you stop by the chapel for the daily 5 p.m. vespers service, you will hear the melodious sounds of the Augustinian Sisters singing!

 (Thanks to Le Monastère des Augustines for use of the feature photo.
 The rest are mine.)